Endgineer/SanityDescentIntoMadness/README.md

 including fatal outcome.
 <br/><br/>
-As your sanity drops, you start hearing and seeing things, your vision becomes muddy and blurry, as well as your mind cloudy, until eventually you start getting attacked by the creations of your own mind, inner entities.
+As your sanity drops, you start hearing and seeing things, your vision becomes muddy and blurry, as well as your mind cloudy, until eventually you start getting attacked by the creations of your own mind, nightmare entities.

 ![Sanity GIF](readme/sanity_animation.gif)